-You'll hear people referred to as "lords" and "ladies", and a variety of other titles.
-Some of these are in general use - anyone can be called "milord" or "milady".
+You'll hear people referred to as "good gentle/noble", "lords" and "ladies", and a variety of other titles.
+Some of these are in general use - anyone can be called "gentle", "milord" or "milady".
 All the other titles that you will hear have been granted or awarded by the Crown and should not be used by just anyone.
 Please see the previous section on names and titles.